 Aside from the triple-wall feature, there are significantly fewer reports of rust and paint chipping off the bottle.
 That’s an important factor to consider before you purchase.

 The longer warranty period for Manna bottles is a solid selling point, but we’d rather not worry about replacing a water bottle by starting with a higher-quality product.

 While we do think Manna makes a reliable stainless steel water bottle, we prefer spending a little more to avoid several of the problems reported by current owners.
 If you plan to use your water bottle every day, you may agree with us.

 If you plan to use the bottle occasionally, Manna is a solid option.
 We recommend sticking with the Vogue or Growler models to get the best quality.
 The Manna bottle will undoubtedly keep your drink cold even after sitting for hours in a hot car, which makes it perfect for people who intend to use it while running errands on a hot day.

-Stay tuned for our complete Sip by Swell review next!
+Read our complete Sip by Swell review next!